uripont/mixabeat/README.md

 - [x] Implement user session management on all endpoints (middleware to reuse logic)

 For music stuff:
-- [ ] Make session schema also store the room's current song (json object with song info)
+- [x] Make session schema also store the room's current song as "contents" (json object with song info)
 - [ ] Endpoint to set the room's current song from client (update done after finishing track)
 - [ ] Endpoint to get the room's current song (for clients to sync)